 You can use the Pharmacy Directory to find the network pharmacy you want to use.
 We included a copy of our Pharmacy Directory in the envelope with this booklet.
-An updated Pharmacy Directory is located on our website at https://www.navitus.com/.
+An updated Pharmacy Directory is located on our website at communityfirstmedicare.com.
 You may also call Member Services for updated provider information or to ask us to mail you a Pharmacy Directory.
-Please review the 2021 Pharmacy Directory to see which pharmacies are in our network.
+Please review the 2022 Pharmacy Directory to see which pharmacies are in our network.